Justin (consul 540): High command in Lazica and the Danube

 Soon after, an imperial investigation into Gubazes's murder brought to light Martin's culpability.
 His military successes spared his life, but cost him his command; he was replaced as magister militum per Armeniam by Justin in spring 557.
 It was in this capacity that in late 557 Justin received the first Avar embassy to the Byzantine Empire.
 The Avars, who had fled their ancestral lands in Central Asia before the rise of the Göktürks, asked for imperial protection and for land to settle on.
 Justin forwarded them to Constantinople, where they arrived in December.
-Turned away from the Empire and towards the plains of the Ukraine by Justinian, the Avars defeated enemy after enemy and eventually reached the northeastern bank of the Danube in 561/562.
+Turned away from the Empire and towards the plains of Ukraine by Justinian, the Avars defeated enemy after enemy and eventually reached the northeastern bank of the Danube in 561/562.
 There they again encountered Justin, who had just been transferred to the command of the quaestura exercitus covering the lower Danubian limes (the Limes Moesiae).
 At this time, the Avars demanded to settle in Byzantine imperial territory in Scythia Minor, whose defences had been devastated by a recent Kotrigur invasion led by Zabergan.
 Here, Justin played a crucial role and gained great fame, by learning of the Avars' intentions and warning Justinian.
 Consequently, the Avar embassy to Constantinople was detained while the Byzantine defences were put in order.
 With Justin continuing to maintain a careful watch over the Danube river, the Avars contented themselves with the annual subsidy paid by Byzantium, and left the Empire in peace for some years to come.